BBischof/oneweirdtrick/README.md

 ### *Should this be done?*

 In short, yes.
-While the CDC has reasons for supressing these data points beyond on desire to speculate; the kind of simple derivation found below is well within the acceptable limits of deriving obfuscated information.
+While the CDC has reasons for supressing these data points beyond our desire to speculate; the kind of simple derivation found below is well within the acceptable limits of deriving obfuscated information.
 Because the *missing* data is contained in other queries of the CDC data set, we are merely cross-referencing queries.

 ## Method
 It's really quite simple to recover many counts suppressed by CDC's **WONDER**, it just takes, as the spam advertisements claim, this "one weird trick."
 And, as expected, the "trick" involves only simple algebra.